smorad/graph-conv-memory-paper/README.md

 Graph convolutional memory (GCM) is graph-structured memory that may be applied to reinforcement learning to solve POMDPs, replacing LSTMs or attention mechanisms.

 ## Quickstart
 If you are interested in apply GCM for your problem, you must install dependencies `torch` and `torch_geometric`.
-If you are using `ray rllib` to train, use the `RayObsGraph` model as so:
+If you are using `ray rllib` to train, use the `RayObsGraph` model as so (running from the project root directory):

 ```
 import torch